gkobilansky/headline-tester/PLAN.md

 - No widget route, embed script, or domain token model exists yet; only generic chat capabilities are present (`lib/db/schema.ts:16-173`, `PRD.md` context).

 ## Desired End State
-- `/widget` serves a minimized chat experience that stays hidden unless `headlinetester=1` (or a future control message) is present; requests validate a public token before rendering.
+- `/widget` serves a minimized chat experience that defaults to hidden and can be revealed via query flag or `postMessage`; requests validate a public token before rendering.
-- A small loader script (e.g., `/widget/embed.js`) creates the iframe, appends the reveal flag, and exposes a `window.HeadlineTesterWidget` control stub.
+- A small loader script (e.g., `/widget/embed.js`) creates the iframe, reads host-page context (query string, cookie, or future admin signal), and either appends the reveal flag or sends a `show` control message.
+It exposes a `window.HeadlineTesterWidget` control stub.
 - Basic `postMessage` scaffolding links host page and iframe for later admin interactions.

 ### Key Discoveries: